-Veronica Willis is a global investment strategist for Wells Fargo Investment Institute (WFII).
+Veronica Willis is a global investment strategist for WFII.
 In her role, Ms. Willis takes part in the development of long-term capital market assumptions and asset allocation recommendations.
 She also researches and provides analysis of the economy and financial markets.
 Prior to her current role, she served as a research analyst for strategy around developed and emerging countries, commodities, and currencies.
-She began her career at Wells Fargo in 2012 and is an active member of several employee resource networks including the Generation Connection, Women's Connection, and Black and African American Connection, Ms. Willis earned a Bachelor of Arts in Mathematics with a concentration in Statistics and a Bachelor of Arts in Spanish with a minor in Economics from Washington University in St. Louis.
+She began her career at Wells Fargo in 2012 and is an active member of several employee resource networks including the Generation Connection, Women's Connection, and Black and African American Connection.
+Ms. Willis earned a Bachelor of Arts in Mathematics with a concentration in Statistics and a Bachelor of Arts in Spanish with a minor in Economics from Washington University in St. Louis.

-Michelle Wan, CFA Investment Strategy Analyst
+Michelle Wan, CFA Global Investment Strategist

-Michelle Wan is an investment strategy analyst for Wells Fargo Investment Institute (WFII).
+Michelle Wan is a global investment strategist for WFII.
 In her current role, Ms. Wan researches and writes on investment topics and focuses on global macro and asset allocation.
-She previously served as a client-facing investment strategist managing investment portfolios and recommending investment strategies based on clients' specific situations.
-Ms. Wan has more than 15 years of experience working with wealth management clients and commercial companies in the U.S. and overseas.
+She previously served as a clientfacing investment strategist managing investment portfolios and recommending investment strategies based on clients' specific situations.
+Ms. Wan has 20 years of experience working with wealth management clients and commercial companies in the U.S. and overseas.
 Ms. Wan earned a Bachelor of Science in Business from the Carlson School of Management at the University of Minnesota.
 She has a double major in Finance and Accounting, and a minor in Economics.
 Ms. Wan is also a CFA® charterholder.